-The Schauspielhaus has big plans for the coming season with Georg Büchner, Max Frisch, Elfriede Jelinek and Thomas Bernhardt.
+The Schauspielhaus has big plans for the coming season with pieces by Ella Road, Brian Parks, Thomas Bernhard, Franz Kafka, Agatha Christie, Friedrich Dürrenmatt and F. Scott Fitzgerald.
 But this is exactly what we have come to expect of this first-class theatre in Salzburg’s Nonntal.
-As the largest independent theatre company in Austria, this theatre (formerly Elisabethbühne) has been putting on a wide variety of plays for nearly 60 years – ranging from the great Greek dramas to young Austrian writers.
+As the largest independent theatre company in Austria, this theatre (formerly Elisabethbühne) has been putting on a wide variety of plays for nearly 60 years – ranging from the great Greek dramas to contributions by young Austrian writers.
 Some of the actors have even been trained at its own school, which in turn has a positive effect on the performances.
 If you’re looking for first-class theatre in the city of Mozart, then you should take a look at their programme.

 Salzburg State Theatre

 The Baroque hall in the State Theatre (Landestheater) with its many small balconies, decorated ceiling and mighty chandelier is undoubtedly one of the most stunning stages in Austria.
 It not only puts on theatre, but also opera, ballet and even theatre for children.
-From the Iliad to Schiller’s Don Carlos through to Brecht’s Rise and Fall of the City of Mahagonny, their repertoire for 2016/17 will have theatre-goers wanting more.
 The State Theatre has also made a name for itself by staging several world premieres of Thomas Bernhardt’s work, who is also from Salzburg.
 And if you love “The Sound of Music”, then this is just the place for you, too.
 Simply put on your evening dress and head off to Salzburg State Theatre at Mirabell Gardens.

 The Kleines Theater, home to the independent theatre scene, is housed in a rustic vault right next to Urban Keller and has been an integral part of Salzburg for 30 years.
 Many great cabaret artists such as Josef Hader were very successful here when the theatre first opened.
 It still stages cabaret as well as theatre shows and music concerts.